shaabans/opentree/README.md

 # Opentree

 ## Problem
+This project is a response to the [Tree Factor Challenge](https://2014.spaceappschallenge.org/challenge/tree-factor/) which is part of the [2014 Space Apps Challenge](https://2014.spaceappschallenge.org/).

 Measuring tree growth over time provides incredibly valuable environmental data, but is very difficult to collect.
 Even professionally collected urban tree inventories (such as [this](http://www2.daveytreekeeper.com/mytreekeeper/index.html?ds=14)) rarely house much, if any, data on tree size over time.

 ## Approach